CESSProject/cess/README.md

 ## Contribute

-Please follow the contribution guidelines as outlined in [`docs/CONTRIBUTING.adoc`](docs/CONTRIBUTING.adoc).
+Please follow the contribution guidelines as outlined here [`docs/CONTRIBUTING.adoc`](docs/CONTRIBUTING.adoc).
 For all communications and contributions, this project follows the [Contributor Covenant Code of Conduct](docs/CODE_OF_CONDUCT.md).

 ## Cess-bootstrap